cgsb/hitscore/src/doc/run_babysitting.md

   - Host: 172.22.2.31
   - User: SBSUser
   - Password: sbs123
+- Remote Desktop is available on the MiSeq at:
+  - Host: 172.22.2.46
+  - User: SBSUser
+  - Password: sbs123
 - Create submission-sheet(s).
 - Make sure the HiSeq hard-drives are almost empty (`D:` and `E:`).
 - Make sure there is enough space in `Pod:/hiseq/` (c.f. section about